OpenDSA/OpenDSA/RST/en/Glossary.rst

       side, and those with codes that start with 1 on the right side.
       This regular decomposition of the key space is the basis for a :term:`trie` data structure.
-      An image space decomposition is in opposition to an :term:`object space decomposition`.
+      An image-space decomposition is in opposition to an :term:`object-space decomposition`.

    incident
       In :term:`graph` terminology,